apache/arrow/docs/source/developers/reviewing.rst

 ==============

 * Reviewing is a communication between the contributor and the reviewer.
-  Avoid letting questions or comments unanswered for too long ("too long" is of course very subjective, but two weeks can be a reasonable heuristic).
+  Avoid letting questions or comments remain unanswered for too long ("too long" is of course very subjective, but two weeks can be a reasonable heuristic).
 If you cannot allocate time soon, do say it explicitly.
   If you don't have the answer to a question, do say it explicitly.
   Saying *"I don't have time immediately but I will come back later,